Leroy Chiao: Post-NASA career

 After leaving NASA, Chiao became involved in entrepreneurial business ventures in the U.S. and China.

 In early 2006, he joined the Atlanta firm of SpaceWorks Enterprises, Inc. (SEI) as an affiliate and technical advisor (on a non-exclusive basis).
 Dr. Chiao assists the firm on space technologies and operating processes for future space exploration concepts and research on the commercialization of space.
 In July 2006, Chiao accepted a position as the Executive Vice President for Space Operations and a Director of Excalibur Almaz Limited.
 He was responsible for operational aspects of spaceflight, including training for both the capsule and space station.
 The company assembled a team from the Isle of Man, the United States, Russia, Ukraine, and Continental Europe to begin work towards refurbishing and flying a capsule in space based upon the design of the Almaz capsules.

 In March 2006, Chiao began an appointment in the mechanical engineering department at the Louisiana State University as the first Raborn Distinguished Chair Max Faget Professor.

-Chiao is the chairman of the National Space Biomedical Research Institute (NSBRI) User Panel, which is attached to the Baylor College of Medicine.
-The NSBRI, funded by NASA, is a consortium of institutions studying the health risks related to long-duration space flight.
-The Institute's User Panel is an advisory board composed of former and current astronauts and flight surgeons that ensures NSBRI's research program is focused on astronaut health and safety.
-In preparation for lunar and Mars exploration, Chiao and the User Panel will help align NSBRI's science and technology projects with the needs of astronauts on long missions.
+Chiao was the chairman of the National Space Biomedical Research Institute (NSBRI) User Panel, which was headquartered at Baylor College of Medicine.
+The NSBRI, funded by NASA through 2017, was a consortium of institutions studying the health risks related to long-duration space flight.
+The Institute's User Panel served as an advisory board composed of former and current astronauts and flight surgeons that ensured NSBRI's research program was focused on astronaut health and safety.
+In preparation for lunar and Mars exploration, Chiao and the User Panel helped align NSBRI's science and technology projects with the needs of astronauts on long missions.